renyongqi529/DNMG/README.md

-# TSDG:An target-specific deep learning model by fusion of 3D information for de novo drug generation
+# DNMG:An target-specific deep learning model by fusion of 3D information for de novo drug generation

 ![pipeline](images/mod2.png)